Also Known As: Graskop Aloe

 Use in the GardenAloe alooides makes a spectacular focal point in a garden due to the long trailing, eye-catching leaves and stunning, tall flower stalks that are bee magnets.
 The Graskop Aloe can also be planted in masses to create a striking colony of plants.

-The information on this page about Aloe alooides has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe alooides has been gathered and summarized from the sources below.
+Visit these pages to learn more.

 Aloe alooides for sale